raw-lab/BINF6399/README.md

-# BINF6399 Princples of Team Science
+# BINF6399 Principles of Team Science

 - Venue: 	University of North Carolina at Charlotte (UNCC)
 - Date: 	Spring 2021